Experiences of a medical device manufacturer

 Communication and cooperation

-Within the last years of development the team members got more and more focussed on “their” work which leads the organization to two major problems:
+In recent years of development, team members have become more and more focused on "their" work, which leads to two major problems when it comes to organization:

 - Some code, schematics, etc. was only understood and maintainable by one or two developers.
 Incase of issues during illness or vacation an analysis of the problem was very hard.